nicolocandiani/subandsuperscripttext/README.md

-# Subscript and superscript text
+# Subscript and superscript text - SWift 4
-**Subscript and superscript text** is a Swift Extension which provides easy creation of a custom superscripted or subscripted text for a UILabel from a String to a NSMutableAttributedString.
+**Subscript and superscript text** is a Swift Extension for **Swift 4** which provides easy creation of a custom superscripted or subscripted text for a UILabel from a String to a NSMutableAttributedString.
 This extension is great if you are developing an app with scientific purposes, where you have to write equation or unit of measure.